-As a business owner, you don’t have to spend a lot of money to show employees that you are thankful for their contributions to your company, but your extra efforts can have huge payoffs by boosting morale, productivity, performance, and employee retention, according to the Harvard Business Review’s “Do You Tell Your Employees You Appreciate Them?” by Jack Zenger and Joseph Folkman.
+As a business owner, you don’t have to spend a lot of money to show employees that you’re thankful for their contributions to your company.
+And according to the Harvard Business Review’s “Do You Tell Your Employees You Appreciate Them?” your extra efforts can have huge payoffs by boosting morale, productivity, performance, and employee retention.

 Following are ten ways to show your employees gratitude and appreciation—with little impact to your bottom line.

 Paid leave gives your employees time to de-stress, recoup, and spend time with friends and family—without losing income.
 If budget allows, consider offering shorter workdays before holidays or during the summer, or gifting paid time off for special events, like birthdays and off-site volunteering.

 Gift cards are flexible, fun, and increasingly popular among Millennial and Gen Z employees—who often use prepaid cards to shop on mobile apps.
 Poll your employees to see which cards they prefer and hand them out for holidays, birthdays, anniversaries, or to show appreciation for a job well done.

 A gift with meaning—one tailored to a specific employee’s unique needs or interests—can go a long way toward demonstrating your gratitude for their hard work and dedication.
 Concert or sporting event tickets, a wine-tasting experience, cooking lessons, or a spa day are a few options to consider.

 Ramp up employee appreciation with donuts once a week, pizza lunch on Fridays, a specially catered meal during the holiday season, or food establishment gift cards for remote employees.

 Show your commitment to a healthy work-life balance and the health and well-being of your employees with perks like paid wellness days, flexible work options, registration reimbursement for local 5ks or marathons, and/or access to wellness programs that provide physical and mental health services.